-- Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
-If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
+decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
-If our in-network transplant services are outside the community pattern of care at a distant location, you may choose to go locally or distant as long as the local transplant providers are willing to accept the Original Medicare rate.
-If Perennial Advantage Freedom (HMO) provides transplant services at a distant location outside the pattern of care (outside of the service area) for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion. - Blood including storage and administration.
-Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
+If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
+If Perennial Advantage Freedom (HMO-POS) provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.

+- Blood including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
 All other components of blood are covered beginning with the first pint used. - Physician services

 Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient."
+Even if you stay in the hospital overnight, you might still be considered an outpatient.
 If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.

-You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
-If You Have Medicare - Ask!"
-This fact sheet is available on the Web at https://www.medicare.gov/sites/default/files/2021-10/11435-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+You can also find more information in a Medicare fact sheet called Are You a Hospital Inpatient or Outpatient?
+If You Have Medicare - Ask!
+This fact sheet is available on the Web at https://es.medicare.gov/publications/11435-Medicare-Hospital-Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.